pebble-dev/rebble-help/_topic/setup-ios.md

     <qr url="https://auth.rebble.io" />
 </notmobile>

-You are greeted with a number of ways to sign in.
+You should be greeted with a number of ways to sign in.

 ![](/images/ios/setup18.png)